 4. Respect for hierarchy

-'We often hear that hierarchy is a thing of the past but rumours of its death are an exaggeration, not least in the public services,' explains Dr Adrian Campbell, senior lecturer and convenor of the Masters in Public Administration at the University of Birmingham.
+'We often hear that hierarchy is a thing of the past but rumours of its death are an exaggeration, not least in the public services,' explains Dr Adrian Campbell, senior lecturer and convenor of the Masters in Public Administration (MPA) at the University of Birmingham.
 'Be sensitive to differences in job title, status and professional background when dealing with colleagues.
 Deference isn't needed, but diplomacy is.'

 'Public services are changing rapidly and people working within this fast-moving environment need to be resilient,' says Dr Law.
 'This incorporates the ability to bounce back from difficulties, take a positive approach to change, and to persevere and cope with pressure effectively.'